cloudevents/spec/schemaregistry/schemaregistry.md

 The payload is a JSON object that contains the attributes of the schema group.

-The operation returns the effective attributes as a JSON object when the schwema group has been created or updated.
+The operation returns the effective attributes as a JSON object when the schema group has been created or updated.

 #### 3.2.4.
 Delete schema group